HTML Translations - German

 Minimizing the Red-Eye Effect

-that sometimes occurs when taking portrait photographs with flash.
-This
+sometimes occurs when taking portrait photographs with flash.
+This makes it easy

-the Shutter button gently.
+Shutter button gently.
 (Fig. 27) The Red-eye Reduction Lamp will light.
+After a

-After a brief delay, the flash will fire, and the shutter will be released.
+brief delay, the flash will fire, and the shutter will be released.
+The entire

 FLASH-OFF MODE